The Rt.Hon. Lord Howe of Aberavon CH QC

 Lord Howe served as Chairman of the International Monetary Fund Interim Committee (1982-83) and attended eleven World Economic Summits (1979-89).
 International Advisory Boards on which he has served include those of J.P.
 Morgan, Stanford University, the Carlyle Partnership and Fuji (Mitzuho) Bank.
 He served as Chairman of the Framlington Russian Investment Fund (1994-2003) and on the Advisory Council of the Supreme Rada of Ukraine (1991-98).

-As Foreign Secretary, Lord Howe was responsible for the negotiation with the People's Republic of China of the 1984 Joint Declaration on the future of Hong Kong and is now President of the Great Britain-China Centre.
+As Foreign Secretary, Lord Howe was responsible for the negotiation with the People's Republic of China of the 1984 Joint Declaration on the future of Hong Kong and was President of the Great Britain-China Centre.